Study smarter with Fiveable

 Why This Matters

-The civil rights leaders you'll study aren't just names to memorize—they represent fundamentally different philosophies about how oppressed people should fight for freedom.
+The civil rights leaders you'll study aren't just names to memorize.
+They represent fundamentally different philosophies about how oppressed people should fight for freedom.
 You're being tested on your ability to understand strategic disagreements, ideological evolution, and the relationship between tactics and historical context.
 Why did some leaders advocate accommodation while others demanded immediate confrontation?
 Why did the movement shift from legal strategies to direct action to Black Power?
-These questions drive the FRQs and DBQs you'll face.
+These are the questions that drive FRQs and DBQs.

-Each leader on this list responded to specific historical conditions—Reconstruction's collapse, Jim Crow's entrenchment, World War II's contradictions, or the limitations of legislative victories.
+Each leader on this list responded to specific historical conditions: Reconstruction's collapse, Jim Crow's entrenchment, World War II's contradictions, or the limitations of legislative victories.
 Don't just memorize what they did; understand why their approach made sense in their moment and how their ideas built on, challenged, or transformed earlier strategies.
-That analytical lens is what separates a 3 from a 5.

 Accommodation vs. Agitation: The Foundational Debate